TeamSpeak-Systems/teamspeak-sdk-unreal/README.md

-TeamSpeak 3 Plugin for Unreal Engine 4
+TeamSpeak SDK Plugin for Unreal Engine 4 & 5
 ======================================

 About
 -----

-A wrapper for the native C interface of the TeamSpeak SDK, shipped as plugin for Unreal Engine 4.
+A wrapper for the native C interface of the TeamSpeak SDK, shipped as plugin for Unreal Engine.
-The interface provides the complete TeamSpeak SDK functionality with Unreal Engine 4 supported types.
+The interface provides the complete TeamSpeak SDK functionality with Unreal Engine supported types.

 Features:

-* C++ style interface with Unreal Engine 4 types
+* C++ style interface with Unreal Engine types
 * Almost all functions and callback are availible in Blueprints
-* Packaged as Unreal Engine 4 code plugin
+* Packaged as Unreal Engine code plugin
-* Fully-featured TeamSpeak-SDK
+* Fully-featured TeamSpeak SDK

 Setup